richardvenneman/floatl/README.md

 bower install floatl --save
 ```

-## Using the global Floatl (classic browser environment)
+### Using the global Floatl (classic browser environment)

-1. Clone this repository
-2. Install the required dependencies `npm install`
-3. Run `webpack --config webpack.web.config.js`
-4. Copy `lib/js/floatl.js` and include it in your app
+If you're not using a module bundler, you can download and include the globally built [lib/js/floatl.global.js](https://github.com/richardvenneman/floatl/tree/master/lib/js) in your app.
+This version adds Floatl to the global namespace.

 ## Usage